The Complexity of Sequential Prediction in Dynamical Systems: Agnostic Learnability

+This motivates the following natural question.
 Which evolution classes $\mathcal{F} \subseteq \mathcal{X}^{\mathcal{X}}$ are agnostic learnable under Flow regret?
 Is the finiteness of Ldim still necessary?
 Theorem \ref{thm:02agn}, whose proof can be found in Appendix \ref{app:prfthmagn}, provides partial answers to these question by bounding the minimax expected Flow regret for classes where $\sup_{x \in \mathcal{X}} |\mathcal{F}(x)|$ is uniformly bounded.

 \begin{theorem} [Minimax Expected Flow Regret] For any ordered set $\Xcal$ and $\mathcal{F} \subseteq \mathcal{X}^{\mathcal{X}}$,